 The plot of Dan Brown’s new book focuses on the theme of science versus religion, however this is not the first time that Brown has explored this topic.
 Brown has written about the tensions between religion and science in his previous novels, most notably Angels and Demons.
 Angels and Demons ended with a conclusion lending itself for readers to conclude that neither science nor religion is the stronger of the two.
-However Brown’s inability to marry the two concepts appears in his other books Da Vinci Code, and The Lost Symbol, where Brown plays with the concepts of an increasingly modernizing world with the traditions and treasures of an older world.
-This inability to understand the complimentary nature of the two concepts is carried through to his newest novel in a much more explicit manner.
+However Brown’s inability to marry the two concepts appears in his other books The Da Vinci Code, and The Lost Symbol, where Brown plays with the concepts of an increasingly modernizing world with the traditions and treasures of an older world.
+This inability to understand the complementary nature of the two concepts is carried through to his newest novel in a much more explicit manner.
 In Origin the characters on opposite ends of the spectrum of religion and science each represent the angle for which people can answer the fundamental questions that main character Kirsch attempts to answer in his scientific discoveries.
-In fact, what keeps readers interest in the plot of the book relies heavily on the fundamental human curiosity to the answer of “where we came from” and “where we are going”.
+In fact, what keeps readers interested in the plot of the book relies heavily on the fundamental human curiosity to the answer of “where we came from” and “where we are going.”

 Angels and Demons published in 2000 is filled with clues that indicate the overarching theme of the book is a struggle of science versus religion.
 The book centers on the illuminati, a secret society for the purpose of protecting science from religion.
 The plot revolves around a terrorist attack on the Vatican using a controversial new scientific technology.
 The theme in Angels and Demons is the centuries old conflict of science versus religion.
 Brown proves that the two are incompatible through the use of ambigrams and the character’s polarizing views on science and religion.
 This theme is so central to the novel that it appears in the title; which discipline is the angel and which is the demon?
-The inquisitive nature of this title portrays Brown’s inability to pick a winner of the debate.
+The inquisitive nature of this title portrays Brown’s unwillingness to pick a winner of the debate.

 Similarly, in Origin Brown explored his interest in this conflict with the characterization of priests and religious leaders throughout the book.
 Much like in Angels and Demons Brown uses characters to show the different standpoints on the theme.
-In Origin Father Beña is likened to CERN scientist and priest Leonardo Vetra of Angels and Demons.
+In Origin Father Beña is likened to CERN scientist and priest, Leonardo Vetra, of Angels and Demons.
 Beña and Vetra both fuse the characteristics of science and religion to enhance their life rather than fighting the battle and ignoring the revelations of the other discipline.
 Both Origin and Angels and Demons explore a modern, relevant conflict like the one discussed in Dan Brown’s other novel Inferno.

 Inferno continues the tradition of tackling important modern day controversies established in Dan Brown’s previous novels.
 In Inferno the central conflict is the pressing overpopulation issue versus morality and humanity.
-This builds on the themes in Da Vinci Code of revisiting history and the theme of science versus religion in Angels and Demons and Origin.
-The over population issue of Inferno is presented in a compelling way which allows the reader to understand where the antagonist is coming from.
-Brwon uses science and successful rhetoric technique to present this issue as a true conflict of morality.
+This builds on the themes in The Da Vinci Code of revisiting history and the theme of science versus religion in Angels and Demons and Origin.
+The over population issue of Inferno is presented in a compelling way which allows the reader to understand where the antagonist’s point of view.
+Brown uses science and rhetorical technique to present this issue as a true conflict of morality.
 By presenting the argument in a persuasive way, Brown emphasizes the difficulty that people today are faced when making moral decisions.